LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky

 Yet, there is a problem here—shootouts are not “casual” events.
-Firearms are not fashion accessories, and anyone who carries just to make a statement is missing the entire point.
+Firearms are not fashion accessories, and anyone who carries just to make a statement misses the entire point.
 The primary, and only, reason to carry a concealed handgun is to protect oneself and their loved ones should they encounter violent criminals intent on life-threatening harm.
-Such a situation is battle, pure and simple, and battle demands equipment best suited to the task.
+Such a situation is battle, pure and simple, and battle demands equipment suited to the task.
 There are no “do overs” in battle; people can die.
 A person is either ready or not ready; there is no middle ground.

 Denial is Not a River in Egypt